-For implementation for year 1 of all programmes from 2022-23 (and on a rolling basis thereafter)
+For implementation for year 1 of all programmes from 2023-24 (and on a rolling basis thereafter)

 Item Area Regulation

 Module

 9 Modules outside the FHEQ credit system [ie modules that have 0 credits attached to them] (The Regulation does not apply to a Professional Training Year within a programme.)
-Modules that have 0 credit attached to them, but which are still hurdles that need to be passed by a student for progression: (i) should be limited to the following assessment types: portfolios, skills portfolios, Practice Assessment Docs (PADs), placements, and foundation hurdle modules; (ii) should be marked Pass/Fail only; (iii) should be morked Pass/Fail only; (iii) should have no additional workload requirement of their own, but represent work done in other (credit- bearing) modules.
+Modules that have 0 credit attached to them, but which are still hurdles that need to be passed by a student for progression: (i) should be limited to the following assessment types: portfolios, skills portfolios, Practice Assessment Docs (PADs), placements, and foundation hurdle modules; (ii) should be marked Pass/Fail only; (iii) should have no additional workload requirement of their own, but represent work done in other (credit-

+bearing) modules.

 Award

-10 Credit enhancement (SGUL General Regulation 7.6(a) - applies to BSc programmes , which are modular and FHEQ credit rated) The SGUL credit enhancement regulation is removed .
+10 Credit enhancement (SGUL General Regulation 7.6(a) - applies to BSc programmes, which are modular and FHEQ credit rated) The SGUL credit enhancement regulation is removed .